 There is an evident opportunity on the Banks Park site to create a high quality, well-designed, and user friendly "hub" that combines essential village services for all ages and a platform for the many volunteer groups.
-Flexible use of space may include: business start-up and mentoring space, computer 'drop-in' access, Parish offices, art studios, display space and a stage for performing arts which, together, would help to foster a vibrant, connected village and promote the strong community spirit that is explicitly valued by residents.
+Flexible use of space may include: business start-up and mentoring space, computer 'drop-in' access, Parish offices, art studios, display space and a stage which together would help to foster a vibrant, connected village and promote the strong community spirit that is explicitly valued by residents.